Year 7 - Year 11

 • Key Stages

 We believe that students should be given a broad and balanced curriculum which equips them for life beyond the school gates in the 21st Century.
-This sees the aims of education as being firstly to enlarge children's knowledge, skills, experience and imaginative understanding and thus their awareness of moral values and capacity for enjoyment.
+This sees the aims of education as being firstly to cultivate children's knowledge, skills, experience and imaginative understanding and thus their awareness of moral values and capacity for enjoyment.
 Secondly, it enables them to enter the world after formal education as active participants in society and responsible contributors to it, capable of achieving as much independence as possible.
 We also ensure that the education we offer ensures progression to Post 16 Education and into Higher Education or employment.

 Our main aim is to engage and inspire all students to excel in their learning, to encourage and develop independent, inquisitive, resilient young minds, and to prepare our students to become eloquent, knowledgeable and responsible global citizens, who are capable of flourishing in the 21st Century.
-Our curriculum is not about ‘delivering’ knowledge, but encouraging our students to develop learning competences to resolve problems for themselves.
+Our curriculum is not about ‘delivering’ knowledge, but encouraging our students to develop learning skills to resolve problems for themselves.

 KEY STAGE 3 (Years 7 & 8)